This page provides a detailed step-by-step guide for working through a complete AseptSoft project — from opening a module to delivering final exports.

 10. 📤 Export |

-Generate PDF documentation for the validation package and Excel matrices for the automation team |
+Generate PDF documentation for the validation package and Word/Excel for the automation team |

-Export Algorithm Excel for PLC programming, PDF for the design review binder |
+Export Algorithm Excel for PLC programming, PDF for the design review binder. |

 🧰 Additional Features